voznyye/Split-Tunnel/README.md

 # WireGuard Split Tunnel Setup for VDS by Selectel

-Automated solution for setting up WireGuard split tunnel with routing only specific IP addresses through VPN, optimized for **VDS by Selectel** with hourly billing.
+Automated solution for setting up WireGuard split tunnel with routing only specific IP addresses through VPN, optimized for **VDS by Selectel**.

 ## Description